Quillwyrm/LiteNotes/README.md

   - Opened via a dedicated command, independent of whatever file you’re currently editing.

 - **Code fences with syntax highlighting**
-  - If LiteXL has a syntax for the given `lang`, the code is tokenized and colored.
+  - If Lite XL has a syntax for the given `lang`, the code is tokenized and colored.
   - Code blocks are rendered with a shaded background.

 - **Custom status bar**